Voices of Change (ENG)

 Except from … a statement on where Ethical Culture/Ethical Humanism stands at the beginning of the 21st century.
 Adopted by the National Leader’s Council of the American Ethical Union, November 1, 2008.

 Leslie is the founder of USALA media.
-Her years of public service inculcated a passion to create a culturally inclusive multimedia center in TV, radio and digital news.
+Her years of public service inculcated a passion to create a culturally inclusive multimedia center through TV, radio, and digital news.
 The vision is to bridge the leadership vacuum in the Latino community; create a platform where community members can hear their own voices; educate, and empower people to change the narrative.

 In 2016 Leslie produced and created the radio show “Voices from the Inside” at WTTM 1680am.
 A talk show that gave Juvenile lifer’s, the opportunity to share and narrate their story from within the prison walls – promoting “Education over Incarceration.”